SWECO BUILDING STANDARDS GUIDANCE NOTE

 The Building Regulation 2010

 An alteration is material for the purpose of these Regulations if the work, or any part of it, would at any stage result in a building or controlled service or fitting not complying with a relevant requirement where previously it did.
-Applicable relevant requirements:
+Applicable requirements:

 - Part B1 Means of warning and escape